Skip to main content

 The Tree Preservation Order (TPO) is an act to protect trees which are deemed important and make a significant contribution to the character and appearance of an area, these are often amenity trees or those with high nature conservation value.
 To find out more about TPOs, please see the 'read more' section below.

-The Tree Replacement Strategy aims to consider the following factors when defining appropriate species suitable for replacement:
+The tree replacement strategy aims to consider the following factors when defining appropriate species suitable for replacement:

 • Carbon sequestered